digital-asset/docs.daml.com/docs/2.7.4/docs/concepts/glossary.rst

 Allows you to fetch a `contract <#contract>`__ of a particular `template <#template>`__ using a synthetic key, similar to an index on a database table.

-A contract key requires a maintainer: a simple key would be something like a tuple of text and maintainer, like (accountId, bank).
+A contract key requires a maintainer: a simple contract key would be something like a tuple of text and maintainer, like (accountId, bank).

 See `Reference: Contract Keys </daml/reference/contract-keys.html>`__.

-In Daml 2.x, you can also perform a lookup using a key if there is no contract associated with a given key.
+In Daml 2.x, you can also perform a lookup using a contract key if there is no contract associated with that contract key.

 Create
 ======